Inspecting and Editing Knowledge Representations in Language Models: Controlling Generation

-\paragraph{Metrics} We follow the evaluation schema from \citeauthor{meng2022locating} and track the core metrics reported there. \textbf{Efficacy} measures how often $\lm(\targetmed) > \lm(\targetprior)$ when the intervention is applied to a held out prompt that paraphrases the target attribute.\footnote{This is called \textbf{efficacy score (ES)} in \citeauthor{meng2022locating}} \textbf{Neighborhood} score measures how often the LM's predictions about similar but distinct entities change. \textbf{Consistency} measures average tf-idf similarity between generated text from a different held-out set of prompts and a set of Wikipedia reference texts about different entities with the same attribute. \textbf{Fluency} is the average bi- and tri-gram entropy of the generations from the consistency evaluation, designed to be low for degenerate or repetitive text. \textbf{Essence} (discussed but not evaluated in \citeauthor{meng2022locating}) captures how much the edited entity is still ``itself'' according to the model (is \textit{London Bridge} still a bridge?).
+We follow the evaluation schema from \citeauthor{meng2022locating} and track the core metrics reported there. \textbf{Efficacy} measures how often $\lm(\targetmed) > \lm(\targetprior)$ when the intervention is applied to a held out prompt that paraphrases the target attribute.\footnote{This is called \textbf{efficacy score (ES)} in \citeauthor{meng2022locating}} \textbf{Neighborhood} score measures how often the LM's predictions about similar but distinct entities change. \textbf{Consistency} measures average tf-idf similarity between generated text from a different held-out set of prompts and a set of Wikipedia reference texts about different entities with the same attribute. \textbf{Fluency} is the average bi- and tri-gram entropy of generated text, designed to be low for degenerate or repetitive outputs. \textbf{Essence} captures how much the edited entity is still ``itself'' according to the model (is \textit{London Bridge} still a bridge?).
 Formally, it measures tf-idf similarity between the model's generations before and after the intervention given the prompt: \textit{\{Entity\} is \rule{.5cm}{0.15mm}}.